Russian

 russian folk tale of cannabalism, death and rebirth.

-THE DEAD MOTHER A
+DEAD MOTHER

 mans wife dies leaving his baby with no source of food, a short Russian